Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 # Iterate through each hue
 for hue in ['GENDER', 'EDUCATION', 'MARITAL']:
-    # Get the colorblind palette
+    # Get the colourblind palette
     hue_colors = sns.color_palette("colorblind", len(df[hue].unique()))

     # Create subplots for the current hue